MRxTIGERRICE/Frontend_for_Web_Tracker/README.md

 # ActivityTracker for eLitmus
 Demo:[Click here for Demo Video](https://www.youtube.com/watch?v=qX8c6iyBikU)

+What i was able to achieve in this:
+ * user profile on email.
+ * Blacklisting.
+ * Time limits on tabs.
+ * Monitoring
+    * no of sessions
+    * total time on a website
+    * day-to-day record of sessions and time.
+ * Per website analytics.
+ * Graphs and pie-charts for visual explaination.
+ * Exporting user data
+ * logging all the user data on The Rails server.

 This project is a web-extension which is used to monitor the user surfing data like
   * the amount of time spent on the browser
   * website specific metrics